crownstone/bluenet/docs/development_environment/CODE_STYLE.md

 - Use curly brackets for each case in a switch block.
 - Do not add `/******** *******/` or other kind of decorations to delineate code sections.
+- Do not use trailing comments, they are a pain to align.
+Just explain code with comments before that code.
+- Remove code that is not in use.
+There should be no commented code.
+Eventually place it within a preprocessor clause, but be careful not to introduce code rot in case those preprocessor defines are never compiled for.
+Refer eventually in a comment to an older commit if a reference to unused code will be important in the future.

 # Code